nitegeist/carriers/README.md

 **`"Addresses": ["Clear Lake MN", "Brooklyn Park MN", "New Hope, MN"]`**

-This would then return a list of Carriers for the given addresses.
+This would then return a list of carriers for the given addresses.
 I considered where this list of addresses was coming from, and also how to use the `radius` input as it was not part of this **`POST`** request.
 While doing this, I built the application using the aforementioned technologies and laid out the API calls as I had them in my head.
 I first made a pseudo **`GET`** request which would go to an endpoint `/QueryAddresses` and return the inputted addresses after the call failed, then pass the inputs to the given API Endpoint and retrieve the list of carriers.